On polarization types of Lagrangian fibrations: Introduction

 \section{Introduction}

-The geometry of irreducible holomorphic symplectic manifolds or compact hyperkähler manifolds seems to be quite rigid since only four deformation types are known.
+The geometry of irreducible holomorphic symplectic manifolds or compact hyperkähler manifolds seems to be quite rigid since very few deformation types are known.
 The only possible nontrivial fibrations such manifolds can admit are Lagrangian fibrations as D. Matsushita showed, see Theorem \ref{mats}.
 Lagrangian fibrations help us to understand the geometry of irreducible holomorphic symplectic manifolds.
 It is hoped that Lagrangian fibrations will be useful for the classification of irreducible holomorphic symplectic manifolds, see \cite{sawonab}. \\

 Let $f : X \rightarrow B$ be a Lagrangian fibration.
 It is well known that all smooth fibers are abelian varieties even if $X$ is not projective.
-Given a smooth fiber $F$ an immediate question is to ask for natural polarizations on it which is by definition the first Chern class $H = c_1(L)$ of an ample line bundle $L$ of $F$.
+Given a smooth fiber $F$ an immediate question is to ask for polarizations on it which is by definition the first Chern class $H = c_1(L)$ of an ample line bundle $L$ of $F$.
+We want to consider types of such polarizations on $F$.

+The classical notion of polarizations on abelian varieties and their types can be found in the book \cite{BL} of H. Lange and C. Birkenhake, but we also recall the notion in section \ref{poltypes}.

-By F. Campana, see Proposition \ref{camp}, it is known that for each smooth fiber $F$ one can find a Kähler class $\omega$ on $X$ such that the restriction $\omega|_F$ is integral and primitive and hence defines a polarization on $F$.
-An ad--hoc definition of the polarization type of a Lagrangian fibration would be to set $d(f) := d(\omega|_F)$ where the latter one is the polarization type of the polarization on $F$ given by $\omega|_F$.
-Indeed this does not depend on the chosen smooth fiber $F$ and the chosen $\omega$, see Proposition \ref{polcon}, Theorem \ref{samedef} and Proposition \ref{specialpol}. \\
+By an observation of C. Voisin, see Proposition \ref{camp}, it is known that for each smooth fiber $F$ one can find a Kähler class $\omega$ on $X$ such that the restriction $\omega|_F$ is integral and primitive and hence defines a polarization on $F$.
+An ad--hoc definition of the polarization type of a Lagrangian fibration would be to set $\pol(f) \coloneqq \pol(\omega|_F)$, where the latter is the polarization type of the polarization on $F$ given by $\omega|_F$.
+Indeed, this does not depend on the chosen smooth fiber $F$ and the chosen $\omega$, see Proposition \ref{polcon} and Proposition \ref{specialpol}.